yiisoft/docs/guide/en/concept/configuration.md

 The guide on ["Dependency injection and container"](di-container.md) describes the configuration format and the concept of dependency injection in detail.

+For convenience, there is a naming convention for custom string keys:

+1. Prefix package name such as `yiisoft/cache-file/custom-definition`.
+2. In case configuration are for the application itself, skip package prefix, such as `custom-definition`.

 ### Service providers